Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 How long will pasta salad last in the fridge?

-If you want to meal prep for the week, it is good to store the pasta separate from the salad, then the lettuce leaves will hold longer.
-The same goes with cucumber and tomatoes; the salad will get watery if you want to add fresh tomatoes and cucumber.
-Fresh cherry tomatoes will last longer than a regular one that is cut to pieces.
+If you want to meal prep for the week, it is good to store the pasta separately from the salad, then the lettuce leaves will hold longer.
+The same goes for cucumber and tomatoes; the salad will get watery if you want to add fresh tomatoes and cucumber.
+Fresh cherry tomatoes will last longer than regular one that is cut to pieces.

 Do you add pesto to hot or cold pasta?